Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Pauli-basis decomposition of SSH model

-which returns a summation of all possible Pauli strings of length $m$ only involving $X$ or $Y$ matrices with $n_Y$ even or odd.
-Such terms returns hermitian contributions for the tridiagonal matrix entries present in the SSH model.
-Therefore, $H_0^{t_1}$ decomposition becomes
+which returns a summation of all possible Pauli strings of length $m$ only involving $X$ or $Y$ matrices, with $n_Y$ even or odd.
+Such terms return Hermitian contributions for the tridiagonal matrix entries present in the SSH model.